Journey into Space: Critical reaction and legacy

 However, others commented that the plot often featured scientific inaccuracies, even though Chilton had received technical advice from Flight Lieutenant Roger Burton and Kenneth Gatland of the British Interplanetary Society.
 One correspondent to the Radio Times commented that:

 Chilton admitted that he was not a science-fiction writer, astronomer, or scientist, and that his "pursuit of astronomical studies" was "clumsy and very amateurish".
 He often "worked very late to deadline", sometimes not starting to write an episode until two days before recording.Journey Into Space remains popular today, thanks to the discovery of misfiled recordings of the show, which enabled the BBC to begin re-broadcasting the show from the late 1980s onwards.

-Philip Hinchcliffe has acknowledged growing up listening to Journey Into Space, citing in particular its cliffhangers, as an influence on his period as producer of the science-fiction television series Doctor Who between 1974 and 1977.
+Philip Hinchcliffe grew up listening to Journey Into Space and he cited its cliffhangers as an influence on his period as producer of the science fiction television series Doctor Who between 1974 and 1977.